In this article, we’ve focused on some common-sense ways to keep your mobility scooter clean and bacteria-free.

 Wear suitable protection

-The most important step is to put on suitable gloves that are strong enough for the task at hand.
-If you are working in a confined space, you’ll want to wear a mask as well.
+Put on suitable gloves that are strong enough for the task at hand.
+If you are working in a confined space, wear a mask as well.

 Use a disinfectant and cloth

 The second step is to use a cloth rag or a towel to wipe down and disinfect your mobility scooter.
-You’ll want to spray either your towel or cloth rag and then test a small area to ensure there is no discolouration in the paint or plastic.
+You’ll want to spray either your towel or cloth rag.
+Then test a small area to ensure there is no discolouration in the paint or plastic.

 Focus on any areas you touch frequently

 Wipe down your seat, armrests, backrests and footrests.
 If you’ve got a carer, then the push handles will need cleaning too.
-Also, clean the brake handles and also the foot supports, then wash your hands thoroughly afterwards.
-These are extremely important areas to keep clean and disinfected as Covid-19 can live for more than 24 hours on hard surfaces.
+Also, clean the brake handles and also the foot supports.
+Wash your hands thoroughly afterwards.
+These are extremely important areas to keep clean and disinfected as certain viruses can live for more than 24 hours on hard surfaces.